jorisvandenbossche/DS-python-data-analysis/_solved/pandas_06_groupby_operations.md

 <b>EXERCISE</b>:

  <ul>
   <li>Make a bar plot to visualize the average Fare payed by people depending on their age.
-The age column is devided is separate classes using the `pd.cut` function as provided below.</li>
+The age column is divided in separate classes using the `pd.cut` function as provided below.</li>
 </ul>
 </div>